EmbeddedChan/DroidOTDR/README.md

 ## ☕ Support

-If you’d like to support this project, please check out the [DONATE.md](DONATE.md) page. 🙏
+If you’d like to support this App, please check out the [DONATE.md](DONATE.md) page. 🙏

 ## Contact